 - Equitation on the Flat and Over Fences: rider position; cadence, collection, and lengthening; approaching fences and in the air; and the newest slate of USEF tests.

 Written with both the aspiring judge and the avid competitor in mind, the book offers invaluable explanations of what judges look for, as well as providing a thorough explanation of how faults of the horse and rider are penalized on a relative scale.
 More than 100 color photographs with top equestrians in the tack demonstrate correct and incorrect positions in both horses and riders, sharpening the reader’s eyes while also providing an unparalleled foundation of knowledge that makes self-correction in the saddle possible.
 In addition, readers will find a primer on both understanding and completing the Judge’s Card, with explanations of numerical scoring, terminology, abbreviations, symbols, comments, and general impressions.
 This remarkably complete reference can be the difference in your success, whether in the ring or in the judge’s box.

 Anna Jane White-Mullin made her name succeeding as a junior rider, winning hunter and equitation championships at major shows up and down the East Coast, including the Maclay Finals.
-Now a respected “R” judge in the hunter, equitation, and jumper divisions, White-Mullin has taken her unique perspective as both ambitious competitor and discerning critic and developed the consummate guide to the sport she knows so well.
-“The Complete Guide to Hunter Seat Training, Showing, and Judging is intended to set a national standard of practical, safe, and humane training and showing practices that will enable horse and rider to meet the established standards of judging in America,” she writes in her Preface.
-This it does, but readers will find that the insight White-Mullin offers within these pages is, in fact, of infinite value.
+Subsequently a respected “R” judge in the hunter, equitation, and jumper divisions, White-Mullin took her unique perspective as both ambitious competitor and discerning judge and developed the consummate guide to the sport she knows so well.